jerome-urbain/SotMUS25/docs/03_postgis.md

 To create your first PostgreSQL connexion you can follow the documentation: <a href="https://dbeaver.com/2022/03/03/how-to-create-database-connection-in-dbeaver/">https://dbeaver.com/2022/03/03/how-to-create-database-connection-in-dbeaver/</a>.
-Note that DBeaver will automatically download and install PostgreSQL driver when you will create your first PostgreSQL connexion.
+Note that DBeaver will automatically download and install the PostgreSQL driver when you will create your first PostgreSQL connexion.

 If you followed the previous docker configuration (user, password, port number), you can use the following connection setup: